 There are several unique spots to visit at Kalbarri National Park – the most famous and iconic sight being Nature’s Window.

 Nature’s Window is a natural wind-eroded opening in layered sandstone where you can see the river behind.
 To reach Nature’s Window it is an easy 1km return hike from the car park.

 Other spots of interest at Kalbarri National Park include Hawk’s Head and the Z-Bend.
-The Z-Bend lookout is just 600m from the carpark.
-The lookout is on an overhang and offers sunning views over the Murchison River Gorge.
+The Z-Bend lookout is just 600m from the car park.
+The lookout is on an overhang and offers stunning views over the Murchison River Gorge.

 The Hawk’s Head lookout is right next to the car park and also offers great views of the Murchison River Gorge.

 Explore more of Kalbarri National Park by checking out the coastal part of Kalbarri National Park (just drive along the coast and you will see the main sights).
 Notable stops are: